 Are backpacks or kids suitcases better when travelling with children?
 What to consider

 As you probably already know I am a light packer so this post will focus on: children carry on luggage with wheels, children ride on luggage that can travel as carry-on and backpacks complying with hand luggage dimensions.
 If you are unsure how to pack light with kids, you can have a look at my tips here.

-When I think of kids suitcases, the name that comes to mind is Trunki, one of the most popular and for many the best piece of kids luggage on the market.
-I first discovered trunki at a friends house and my immediate thoughts about it were: 1) it is the cutest kids suitcase I have ever seen and 2) It must be the most annoying and bulky thing to travel with ever invented.
+When I think of kids ride on luggage and kids suitcases, the name that comes to mind is Trunki, one of the most popular and for many the best piece of kids luggage on the market.
+I first discovered trunki ride on suitcase for toddlers at a friends house and my immediate thoughts about it were: 1) it is the cutest kids suitcase I have ever seen and 2) It must be the most annoying and bulky thing to travel with ever invented.
 As it happens, I was wrong:

 As well as really cute, trunki is a fantastic piece of luggage for children and our kids’ suitcase of choice for most of our trips.

 I am sure you have seen trunki: they are kids wheeled suitcases (I should probably call it a ‘toddler suitcase’ more appropriately), made of hard plastic,with cute animal faces and patterns.
 They have a size that makes them perfect for a weekend away and they comply with current regulations for carry-on luggage so they can be easily brought on planes.

 Kids adore them: as well as wheels, trunki comes with a strap that can be used to pull them along as if they were little pets, and the material is sturdy enough that kids can ride on them.
 We have two of them and we have used them both on planes and road trips.
 Here is what we thought of them in terms of pros and cons:

 - Great size for plane travel: they can be brought on board as children carry-on luggage and they just about fit under the seat in front of you